Developing Approaches for Closing the Feedback Loop for Meaningful Public Participation

 How to coordinate with other actors/which other stakeholders to involve?

-• Donor/ stakeholder mapping at the beginning of the intervention should inform any pubic engagement mechanism and would ideally be updated regularly.
+• Donor/stakeholder mapping at the beginning of the intervention should inform any public engagement mechanism and ideally would be updated regularly.

 How to ensure sustainability?

-• Transfer of title – transfer the ownership over knowledge products, software and hardware to the national partner.
-It may be prescribed in the PRODOC or MOU.
+• Transfer of title: Transfer the ownership over knowledge products, software and hardware to the national partner.
+It may be prescribed in the PRODOC or memorandum of understanding.

 COST CENTRES

-• Depending on the level of digitalization/context foreseen the following aspects need to be accounted for when budgeting:
+• Depending on the foreseen level of digitalization/context, the following aspects need to be accounted for when budgeting:

 • Training of the parliamentary staff